 What is a Site Manager?

 A Site Manager, also known as a construction manager, building manager or site agent is the person accountable for ensuring that a construction project is completed on time, safely, and within budget.
 A Site Manager is responsible for the overall completion of a project as well as the day-to-day running of the site.
 A Site Manager will be based on site, and supervise all those working there, including construction workers and any subcontractors.
 Depending on the size of the job, a Site Manager may report to a project manager or other senior manager.
-A Site Manager will need in depth knowledge of construction and health and safety regulations, and Site Manager training courses are available to those wanting to pursue a career in this area.
+A Site Manager will need in-depth knowledge of construction and health and safety regulations, and white card training and telehandler courses are available to those wanting to pursue a career in this area.

 The job of Site Manager is a great position to aim for if you are already working on a construction site and would like to progress up the career ladder.
 You may be a labourer with multiple years’ experience, in fact this is the most common scenario, with most Site Managers starting their careers in entry-level roles in the construction industry.
 Teaming this experience with a Site Manager training course will stand you in good stead for taking the next step in your career.
 If you are a graduate looking to enter into this role straight away, you may still be able to do so, though relevant experience will be invaluable, and a placement year may be required to enhance your experience.

 There are various qualifications which will help you to gain the skills and knowledge needed to become a Site Manager.
 The majority of Site Managers will have a qualification such as a degree, HND, certificate or diploma accredited by the Chartered Institute of Building, CIOB.
 Many of these Site Manager training courses can be completed online at institutions such as the College of Contract Management, in your own time and alongside a full-time job or other commitments.
 Examples of qualifications available to you in order to gain the knowledge and skills required are: